sunnyjaycer/superfluid-evolving-nft/README.md

 4. Stream the WATERx Super Tokens to the Flower contract with `npx hardhat run scripts/streamWater.js --network goerli`
 5. Go to [Opensea's Testnet App](https://testnets.opensea.io/) and search your address.
    - You should see an "Evolving Flower NFT".
 That's it!
 You are now watering the NFT.
 Note down its token ID
 6. After 5 minutes, go to [this NFT Viewer](https://www.nftviewer.xyz/), click into the "Smart Contract" page.
-Then, enter the contract address `0xEbEf99eE03571a5957E5d6ee4061940c760b0515` and your token ID.
+Then, enter the contract address `npx hardhat verify --network goerli --constructor-args arguments-flower-goerli.js 0x015b0C429B9cC32AB8470c3cb3E11AB548cBe996` and your token ID.

 You'll see the NFT image has changed to show a more grown up flower!
 If you wait another 5 minutes, you'll see it grows again.